Artanejp/common_source_project-fm7/readme.qt.txt

    $ sudo make install

 4.Status
   a.
-I tested top build only under Debian GNU/Linux "jessie".
+I tested to build only under Debian GNU/Linux "jessie".
      But, perhaps, succeded to build another GNU/Linux OSs or BSD OS variants.
      On windows, using MinGW or Cygwin is not tested yet.